It’s going to be difficult.

 Not just yet.

 Revered industry blogs have strict quality guidelines.
 They will drill your article through a rigorous editing process.
-There can be 4 to 5 rounds of revisions before they finally publish your article.
+There can be 4 to 5 rounds of revisions before they finally publish your guest blog post.

 In fact, Boost Blog Traffic mentions going through multiple rounds of editing under their guest blogging guidelines.